 Everybody knows Dracula is immortal and drinks blood.
 A few others may also be aware of his ability to turn into a bat and exhibit mind-controlling powers.
 But what doesn’t get so much press is just how much of a woman-thieving cockblocker he is.
 You don’t even have to live in or near Transylvania anymore – if you’ve got a gorgeous fiancé then Dracula will gladly show up at your house and fuck your relationship up.
-It’s like a service you don’t pay for and don’t want.
+It’s a service you don’t pay for and don’t want.
 Once again, you play as a young lad who has suffered this indignity.
 Once again, you’ll be strolling up to Drac’s castle door, plowing through six stages, and kicking some respect into him.

 Nosferatu’s actually an easy game to describe.
 It’s a horror-themed Prince of Persia.
 The pacing and movement are identical.
 All the elements of original PoP appear here: platforms stacked over each other, pressure switches that trigger gates, moves that require running, leaping, and climbing down platforms, and an ever-present timer rushing you along.
 The major difference is a greater expansion of combat.
 You still engage a “combat mode” by pressing the attack button, but instead of a weak scimitar swing, you have a whole range of fisticuffly combos, dodges, and kicks.
-The number and difficulty of monsters gets upgraded as you progress, to reflect your increasing combat prowess.
+The number and difficulty of monsters gets upgraded as you progress, to match your increasing combat prowess.

-So it’s not just about running around and hopping platforms, though that’s certainly still the focus.
+So, it’s not just about running around and hopping platforms, though that’s certainly still the focus.
 The strict timer keeps this from becoming a scrolling brawler or a chance for exploration.
 You’ve got to hurry your way across the level, past traps and pits, to the stairway leading up.
 After enough levels and enough stairs, you’ll fight a boss to end the act.
 If you’ve played the original Prince of Persia, you’re going to be right at home.

-Controls are basically simple.
+Controls are simple enough.
 The D-pad moves you around, Y attacks, B jumps.
 Different pad combinations result in different jumps, all based around climbing or leaping across ledges.
 Nosferatu uses a grid-based system just like PoP, so aligning yourself with the ledge above you takes an extra bit of work, and you’ll need to get used to not stopping and starting exactly when you intend to.
 I also had trouble with the double-tap to run system (which I find pretty wonky in general) and am not sure if it’s the game or my controller.
 Running is pretty imperative throughout the game, so you’ll want to be able to execute it with precision.